-A Fiction Writing or Journal Prompt to stretch the literary muscles.
+A Fiction Writing or Journal Prompt exploring ‘fire’ to stretch the literary muscles.
 No rules.
 No word counts.
 Simply write and explore.

 Writing Prompt Expanded

-As always these writing prompts are optional and entirely open to your interpretation.
-Use them as a starting point for a short story, something a little more grandiose or as a journal prompt.
+As always, these writing prompts are optional and entirely open to your interpretation.
+Use them as a starting point for a short story, something a little more grandiose or a prompt in your journal.
 If you do write something, please share it or a link, in the comments, use the hashtag #ffwp or tag me.
 I’d love to read what you create.
 Write and enjoy the learning process.

 Thank you for reading this post.
 Please share your thoughts in the comment section below.